-Childers et. al. (2001) cited Hirschman and Holbrook (1982), described consumer as either problem solver or one seeking fantasy, fun, arousal, sensory, stimulation, and enjoyment.
+Childers et. al. (??001) cited Hirschman and Holbrook (1982), described consumer as either problem solver or one seeking fantasy, fun, arousal, sensory, stimulation, and enjoyment.
 This dichotomy had been represented in the retail context by themes of shopping as work versus the festive more enjoyable perspective on shopping as a fun.
-Childers et. al. (2001) stated that many motivations exist as shopping goals, but most hedonic topologists consider instrumental and motivations as fundamental to understanding consumers shopping behavior, because they maintain a basic underlying presence across consumption phenomena.
-Childers et. al. (2001) cited Sherry (1990) in utilitarian view: consumers are concerned with purchasing product in an efficient and timely manner to achieve a goal with a minimum irritation.
+Childers et. al. (2001) stated that many motivations exist as shopping goals, but most topologists consider instrumental and hedonic motivations as fundamental to understanding consumers shopping behavior, because they maintain a basic underlying presence across consumption phenomena.
+Childers et. al. (2001) cited ??herry (1990) in achieve a goal with a minimum irritation.
 This classification of motivation is consistent with perspective on the adoption of interactive shopping behavior as a new form of technology assisted shopping.
-Childers et. al cited Davis (1989, 1993); Davis, Bergozzi, and Warshaw, (1989) who develop technology acceptance model (TAM) to understand new technology adoption in work place.
+Childres et. al cited ??avis (1989 ??avis (, 1993)); Davis, Bergozzi, and Warshaw, (1989) who develop technology acceptance model (TAM) to understand new technology adoption in work place.
 TAM postulated several conceptually independent determinants of individual attitudes towards accepting and using on the job-related new technologies.
 The first is the perceive usefulness (PU) of the new technology, which is the degree to which using the new technology or systems will improve work performance of an individual.
 The second determinant is perceive ease of use (PEOU) which is the process leading to the final outcome.
 The latest addition to the TAM determinant is perceive enjoyment (PE) or enjoyment construct, which refers to the activity of using the system provides reinforcement in its own right.
-(Childers et. al (2001) cited Davis et. al, (1989).
+(Childers et. al (2001) cited Davis et. al, ??1989)